For a thorough career overview of Martin Archer start with this:

 “An intense, shapeshifting tour de force, it could well be her best since 1975’s classic Sunset Glow.” – SID SMITH, PROG

-Archer’s main live performance vehicle outside jazz is the trio Inclusion Principle with Herve Perez and Peter Fairclough.
+Archer’s main live performance vehicle outside jazz is the duo Inclusion Principle with Herve Perez.
 The group operates in a space between electronics, nu-jazz, contemporary electroacoustic music and free improvisation.
 In performance you will hear pure jazz skill, electronic beats and areas of texture and abstraction all seamlessly woven into a fascinating and constantly shifting tapestry of sound.

 “Every project Archer touches is immediately plugged into a subterranean lava flow of great British avant practice.” - STEVE HANSON

 The sprawling studio based Orchestra Of The Upper Atmosphere was formed by Archer as an improvising rock group with shades of Terry Riley, Magma, Alice Coltrane and Sun Ra, very much in the progressive / krautrock tradition, and noted for its large scale string, horn and vocal arrangements.
 A more recent new configuration is the motorik thru abstraction trio Das Rad.

 “Nobody else out there sounds like this, 'cause nobody else out there thinks this BIG, and combines all these elements so perfectly - experimental electronics, improv jazz, avant-classical choral music, chamber rock, modern minimalism, pulsating krautrock beats, progressive symphonics, ambient drone, and much more.” – AQUARIUS, SAN FRANCISCO